Oil and Gas Reserves: The SEC Reporting Rules

 Anyone in the petroleum industry who deals with the reporting of oil and gas reserves will benefit from this course.

-Participants must bring laptops to class.
+Attendees must bring laptops to class.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.